Real Twistings are 2-Line Bundles: Comparison work

 over $G \times G$, satisfying an evident compatibility condition with $\theta$, $\theta'$ over $G ^3$.
-If $(\mathscr{B},\xi),(\hat{\mathscr{B}},\hat{\xi}) : (\mathscr{G},\mathscr{K},\theta) \to (\mathscr{G}',\mathscr{K}',\theta')$ are 1-morphisms, then a \emph{2-morphism} $(\mathscr{B},\xi) \Rightarrow (\hat{\mathscr{B}},\hat{\xi})$ consists of a 2-morphism $\alpha : \mathscr{B} \Rightarrow \hat{\mathscr{B}}$ satisfying an evident compatibility condition with $\xi$ and $\hat{\xi}$ over $G \times G$. \end{definition} It is straightforward to show that multiplicative bundle gerbes, together with the 1-morphisms and 2-morphisms form a bicategory $\MultGrb(G)$.
+If $ (\mathscr{B},\xi),\bigl(\hat{\mathscr{B}},\hat{\xi}\bigr) \colon\allowbreak (\mathscr{G},\mathscr{K},\theta) \to \bigl(\mathscr{G}',\mathscr{K}',\theta'\bigr) $ are 1-morphisms, then a~\emph{$2$-morphism} $(\mathscr{B},\xi) \Rightarrow \bigl(\hat{\mathscr{B}},\hat{\xi}\bigr)$ consists of a~2-morphism \smash{$\alpha \colon \mathscr{B} \Rightarrow \hat{\mathscr{B}}$} satisfying an evident compatibility condition with $\xi$ and \smash{$\hat{\xi}$} over $G \times G$. \end{Definition} It is straightforward to show that multiplicative bundle gerbes, together with the 1-morphisms and 2-morphisms form a~bicategory $\MultGrb(G)$.

-Multiplicative bundle gerbes over $G$ are classified up to isomorphism by $\h^4(\mathrm{B}G,\mathbb{Z})$ \cite[Proposition 5.2]{carey4}.
-The procedure $(\mathscr{G},\mathscr{K},\theta) \mapsto \mathscr{G}$ of forgetting the multiplicative structure realizes in cohomology the \quot{transgression} homomorphism In other words, a bundle gerbe over $G$ is multiplicative if and only if its \quot{Dixmier-Douady-class} in $\h^3(G,\Z)$ lies in the image of that homomorphism.
+Multiplicative bundle gerbes over $G$ are classified up to isomorphism by $\h^4(\mathrm{B}G,\mathbb{Z})$ \cite[Proposition~5.2]{carey4}.
+The procedure $(\mathscr{G},\mathscr{K},\theta) \mapsto \mathscr{G}$ of forgetting the multiplicative structure realizes in cohomology the ``transgression'' homomorphism In other words, a~bundle gerbe over $G$ is multiplicative if and only if its ``Dixmier--Douady-class'' in $\h^3(G,\Z)$ lies in the image of that homomorphism.

-The transgression homomorphism \cref{transgression-map} factors in fact through the $G$-equivariant cohomology of $G$, $\h^3_G(G,\Z)$, where $G$ acts on itself by conjugation.
+The transgression homomorphism~\eqref{transgression-map} factors in fact through the $G$-equivariant cohomology of $G$, $\h^3_G(G,\Z)$, where $G$ acts on itself by conjugation.
 We describe in the following how this factorization is realized on the level of geometric objects.
-We consider a multiplicative bundle gerbe $(\mathscr{G},\mathscr{K},\theta)$ over $G$.
-As $G$ acts on itself via conjugation, we may form the action groupoid $\act GG$.
-A bundle gerbe over $\act GG$ (see \cref{equivariant structure,graded-equivariant-over-a-manifold}) can now be constructed as follows.
+We consider a~multiplicative bundle gerbe $(\mathscr{G},\mathscr{K},\theta)$ over $G$.
+As $G$ acts on itself via conjugation, we may form the action groupoid~$\act GG$.
+A bundle gerbe over $\act GG$ (see Definition~\ref{equivariant structure} and Remark~\ref{graded-equivariant-over-a-manifold}) can now be constructed as follows.
 The underlying bundle gerbe over $G$ is $\mathscr{G}$.
-The 1-isomorphism $\mathscr{P}_{\mathscr{K}}$ over $G \times G$ is defined by the composition
+The 1-isomorphism $\mathscr{P}_{\mathscr{K}}$ over~$G \times G$ is defined by the composition